ArbitrumFoundation/docs/README.md

 pnpm build
 ```

-`pnpm build` runs `check-links`, which fails on broken internal links and heading anchors, and `verify-quicklooks`, which fails when a `data-quicklook-from` key is missing from `public/glossary.json`.
+`pnpm build` runs `check-links`, which fails on broken internal links and heading anchors, and `verify-quicklooks`, which fails when a glossary link points at a term missing from `public/glossary.json`. `check-links` also fails when two files resolve to the same URL.

 ## Docs editor

 `/admin` opens a visual MDX editor powered by [Fumadocs Editor](https://editor.fumadocs.dev).
 Editors sign in with GitHub, and each saved page is committed to a `cms/<page>` branch with a pull request against `main` for review.

+- Page details (title, sidebar label, description, author, expert) are form fields.
+Only changed lines are rewritten.
+- Every save is checked on the server (`lib/cms/validate.ts`): mdx syntax, blocks the site cannot render, links and anchors, shared content paths, a heading 1 in the body and duplicate web addresses.
+Nothing is committed until the page passes.
+- Images and PDFs upload from the browser straight to the draft branch, so files up to 70 MB work despite the serverless request limit.
+- When Vercel builds the draft branch, the editor shows a preview link.
-Saving the constitution partial also updates `lib/constitution-hash.json` on the same branch.
+- Saving the constitution partial also updates `lib/constitution-hash.json` on the same branch.

 The editor needs a GitHub OAuth app whose callback URL is `<deployment-url>/api/callback`.
 See `.env.example` for the environment variables.
+For local work without OAuth, set `CMS_DEV_GITHUB_TOKEN` in `.env.local`; it is ignored in production.

 ## Constitution hash